learn-co-curriculum/phase-0-macos-env-system/README.md

 ## Check That Your macOS System is Compatible with Flatiron School’s Requirements

-When working on software, it is important that your computer and the software that you’re using are compatible with each other.
-In this step, we’ll ensure that you are able to install all the tools that you will need to complete the program.
+When working on software, it is important that your computer and the software you’re using are compatible.
+In this step, we’ll ensure that you can install all the tools that you will need to complete the program.

 ### Action Item